Understanding Nervous System Dysfunction and Its Impact on Health

 Exercise: A Natural Modulator

 For example, a review of multiple studies revealed that just 30 minutes of aerobic exercise, such as walking or cycling, three times a week can increase HRV by nearly 15%.
-Resistance training, too, has shown similar benefits.
+Resistance training has shown similar benefits.
 What's vital is to find enjoyable, sustainable forms of exercise; enjoyment increases the likelihood of sticking to a routine.

 Soft Tissue Treatments: A Complementary Approach